hegria/CS_IU_proto_1/README.md

 7. Display the number of timber and diameter of each timber on the screen.
 8. Move the information at the time to the Result View by pressing the capture button.
+9. Filter specific timber by touching image or adjusting the range of diameter.